ddc0330/NCKU-Programing_Design_I/README.md

-﻿# Program Design I using C
+﻿# Program Design I

- The repository contains the HW, handouts and tests of course "PD1".
+ The repository contains the HW, handouts and tests of course "PD1" in NCKU.

 ## Overview
 - C basic concept